 You can use video, slides, music, and animation in your live presentation.

-Each winning team will receive a trophy and £500 vouchers.
+Each winning team will receive a trophy and £500.
 There will also be runners up prizes of £300 and £200 for each second and third team.
 The judging panel will also offer individual spot prizes to students who stand out and impress them.

 A maximum of two teams per year group can take part in the challenge.

-You will need to provide your team name (usually the name of your solution), year group and university to firstname.lastname@example.org by 24th February 2021.
+You will need to provide your team name (usually the name of your solution), year group, and university to firstname.lastname@example.org by midnight on 28th February 2021.

 Please send in a project brief (2 pages maximum) together with your final team members’ names and email addresses, by 3rd March 2021 to email@example.com.